Dasurkarfaraz/pathology/README.md

 # pathology
-ussed Selenium and java done Automation on Website : https://gor-pathology.web.app/
+used Selenium and java done Automation on Website : https://gor-pathology.web.app/